Having an inhaler at hand is vital if you suffer from asthma, so you might be wondering if you can bring an inhaler on a plane.

 There is no chance that your inhaler will explode on a plane, regardless if it is packed in your carry on or checked bags.

-Can You Take a Peak Flow Meter on a Plane?
+You Can Take a Peak Flow Meter on a Plane

 If you want to be able to measure your ability to push air out of your lungs, so you can see how your asthma is affected when you travel, you’ll be pleased to know that you can take a peak flow meter on a plane in both your carry on and checked bags.